HMRC Criminal Investigation

 How long does a criminal investigation take?

-What are the outcomes of a HMRC criminal investigation?
+What are the outcomes of an HMRC criminal investigation?

 If you and your HMRC criminal investigation solicitors are able to prove that any mistakes in your tax returns or payments were accidental (in which case, you may be required to rectify the issues in question and pay a fine or any outstanding amounts) or that there was no mistake in the first place, the investigation may be dropped altogether.
 However, if you are found to be guilty of criminal offences in relation to your tax returns, you may face an unlimited fine or up to seven years in prison – and sometimes even more.

-As soon as you receive a HMRC criminal investigation letter notifying you that your affairs are being scrutinised, it’s vitally important that you make contact with DPP Business & Tax’s HMRC criminal investigation solicitors.
+As soon as you receive an HMRC investigation letter notifying you that your affairs are being scrutinised, it’s vitally important that you make contact with DBT & Partners HMRC criminal investigation solicitors.
 We have over 30 years’ worth of experience in successfully representing clients who have been, or are currently being investigated by HMRC, and our skilled legal experts will ensure that you achieve the best possible outcome for your case.
 Get in touch with us today.

 Contact Our Team